 Observe that because $i_3$ is the only student who finds any school in district $R$ acceptable, the mechanism used by district $R$ is irrelevant.

-We will show that $i_2$ prefers district $L$ to use DA instead of BM.
+We show that $i_2$ prefers for district $L$ to use DA rather than BM.
 First, assume that district~$L$ is using BM.
-As sincere student $i_1$ will not apply to $\ell_2$ in the first round, sophisticated student $i_3$ will choose to apply to $\ell_2$ in the first round, guaranteeing $i_3$'s acceptance at $\ell_2$.
-Sophisticated student $i_2$ will realize she has no chance at $\ell_2$ and will instead apply to $\ell_1$.
+As sincere student $i_1$ does not apply to $\ell_2$ in the first round, sophisticated student $i_3$ chooses to apply to $\ell_2$ in the first round, guaranteeing $i_3$'s acceptance at~$\ell_2$.
+Sophisticated student $i_2$ hence realizes that she has no chance at $\ell_2$ and instead applies to~$\ell_1$.
 This process results in $i_1$ unassigned, $i_2$ assigned to $\ell_1$, and $i_3$ assigned to $\ell_2$, which is the unique Nash equilibrium outcome.
 Note that in this Nash equilibrium outcome, $i_2$ is assigned to her second-choice school.

 Suppose instead that district $L$ uses DA.
-Assume first that student $i_2$ uses her dominant strategy of ranking $\ell_2$ above $\ell_1$.
+Then, student $i_2$ uses her dominant strategy of ranking $\ell_2$ above $\ell_1$.
 This induces student $i_3$ to enroll in $R$ instead of $L$, as enrolling in $L$ would result in $i_3$ being unassigned.
 Specifically, $i_3$ could ``knock out'' $i_2$ from~$\ell_2$, but in that case $i_2$ would knock out $i_1$ from $\ell_1$ and $i_1$ would in turn knock out $i_3$ from $\ell_2$.
-This constitutes a Nash equilibrium.
-Now consider the other possible strategies for $i_2$.
-If she ranks $\ell_1$ first, then she is assigned to $\ell_1$ for sure.
-This would lead to $i_1$ being matched to $\ell_2$ and hence $i_3$ enrolls in $R$ and is matched to $r_1$; in this case, $i_2$ has a profitable deviation to ranking $\ell_2$ first, so this is not a Nash equilibrium.
-Finally, if $i_2$ ranks only $\ell_2$, then it is easy to see that $i_3$ enrolls in $L$ and is matched to $\ell_2$, and $i_2$ becomes unassigned; in this case, $i_2$ has a profitable deviation of ranking $\ell_1$ somewhere in her preferences, so this is also not a Nash equilibrium.
-Altogether, the unique Nash equilibrium outcome has $i_1$ assigned to $\ell_1$, $i_2$ assigned to $\ell_2$, and $i_3$ assigned to $r_1$.
-In this Nash equilibrium outcome, $i_2$ is assigned to her first-choice school, which is a strict improvement for her compared to when district $L$ uses BM.
+This process results in $i_1$ assigned to $\ell_1$, $i_2$ assigned to $\ell_2$, and $i_3$ assigned to $r_1$, which is the unique Nash equilibrium outcome.
+In this Nash equilibrium outcome, $i_2$ is assigned to her first-choice school, which is a strict improvement for her compared to if district $L$ uses BM.

 A key feature of this example is that there exists a cycle within the preferences of $i_1$ and~$i_2$.
 This causes $i_3$ to get knocked out of $\ell_2$ when $i_3$ applies to district $L$ and district $L$ is using DA.
-We show in Appendix~\ref{cycle-with-many-sophisticated} that this example can be generalized to include a cycle with additional sophisticated students, in which each sophisticated student within the cycle similarly strictly prefers for her district to use DA.
+We show in Appendix~\ref{cycle-with-many-sophisticated} that this example can be generalized to include a cycle with additional sophisticated students, in which each sophisticated student within the cycle similarly strictly prefers for the district containing her entire preference list to use DA.